 Q172.9.5.
-M2250 & M2401.
-Please clarify the use of the "NA" response option in M2250 rows c-f, and M2401 rows b-e, specifically when the previous assessment was a Recert assessment, where items related to pain, pressure ulcers, depression and fall risk assessment are not collected.
-The Chapter 3 guidance states this: 'For rows b-e, a formal assessment (as defined in the relevant OASIS item M1240, M1300, M1730, and M1910) must have been performed to select "NA."
+M2401.
+Please clarify the use of the "NA" response option in M2401 Intervention Synopsis rows b-e, specifically when the previous assessment was a Recert assessment where OASIS items related to depression and fall risk assessment are not collected.
+The Chapter 3 guidance states for rows b-e, a standardized, validated assessment must have been performed to select "NA."
 My question is then if the Recert assessment did not contain these fields, am I correct to assume that the answers for each row would be "No", and not "NA".
-[Q&A EDITED 10/16; Q&A EDITED 06/14; ADDED 01/11; Previously CMS OCCB 04/10 Q&A #38]
+[Q&A EDITED 10/18; EDITED 10/16; Q&A EDITED 06/14; ADDED 01/11; Previously CMS OCCB 04/10 Q&A #38]

 A172.9.5.
 When collecting OASIS data at Transfer or Discharge, M2401 should be answered based whether or not each specific intervention was both included in the physician-ordered plan of care AND implemented at the time of or at any time since the most recent SOC/ROC.
-Based on revised look back guidance for M2401 (OASIS-C2), the look back will always be to a SOC or ROC for M2401, and not to a Recert assessment.
-Where the last OASIS assessment was a Recertification, M2401 rows b-e do not necessarily need to be reported as "No" because the formal assessments for pain, pressure ulcers, depression and fall risk are not collected on the Recert assessment.
-The clinician may have conducted a formal assessment either at the time of or at any time since the most recent SOC/ROC time point, indicating that the patient was not at risk for falls (or did not have pain, etc.), in which case "NA" might be the appropriate response, depending on all other available information.
+The clinician may have conducted a standardized, validated assessment at the Recert or at any other time since the most recent SOC/ROC time point, indicating that the patient was not at risk for falls (or did not have pain, etc.), in which case "NA" might be the appropriate response, depending on all other available information.
+Definitions of standardized assessments for depression and falls are found in M1730 and M1910.
+An evaluation of clinical factors is not considered a standardized, validated assessment for determining that a patient is not at risk for developing pressure ulcers as it relates to reporting NA for M2401e.